dlt-green/node-installer-docker/CONTRIBUTING.md

 ### Prepare release:

 It is used for generating a pull request from dev branch into the main branch, after running the workflow a pull request is automatically generated to review from the collaborators, before it can be merged into the main branch.
 At the same time, a pre-release with the specified version was published, which becomes a release after review.
-In every pre-release version, the update flags are commented out in the installer
+In every pre-release version, the update flags (=the various `VAR_[NETWORK]_[COMPONENT]_UPDATE=1` lines at the top of the installer script) are commented out in the installer

 ### Build wasp-cli docker image: